randomseed-io/amelinium/README.md

                     response)))))}
 ```

-In the example above the middleware will be installed only for routes having
+In this example the middleware will be installed only for routes having `:run-turbo?`
-`:run-turbo?` set to a truthy value in their route data maps (under `:data`
+set to a truthy value in their route data maps (under `:data` key).
+Moreover, a value
-key).
-Moreover, a value associated to the `:run-turbo?` key will be used to
+associated to the `:run-turbo?` key will be used to do something with a request and
-do something with a request and with a response.
+with a response.

 ## Tech stack